 Double coat.
 Undercoat fine and woolly.
 Top coat profuse; fine but neither silky nor woolly; long; either straight or wavy but not curly.

-White, golden, cream, grey or smoke, black, parti coloured and tricolours; in fact any colour except chocolate or liver permissible.
+White, golden, cream, grey or smoke, black, parti coloured and tricolours; in fact any colour except chocolate, liver or merle permissible.

 Any departure from the foregoing points should be considered a fault and the seriousness with which the fault should be regarded should be in exact proportion to its degree and its effects on health and welfare of the dog and on the dog’s ability to perform its traditional work.